A Bayesian Approach for the Network Reconstruction of Interdependent Critical Infrastructure Systems from Cascading Failures: Numerical Experiments

-To demonstrate the computational performance of incorporating three optimization techniques, we devise five methods by combining different techniques and the infrastructure-dependent proposal.
-The details of the five methods are outlined in Table~\ref{tab: method_comb} where the checkmark denotes that the corresponding method uses the corresponding technique.
-"IP" refers to using infrastructure-dependent proposal and "Validation" refers to validating the proposed graph according to Theorem~\ref{theorem1}.
-We implement each of the five methods 10 times to reconstruct the synthetic networks and report their averaged reconstructing time and F1-score in Fig.~\ref{fig: F1time}.
-In each run, we propose 3000 samples and use the first 2000 samples as warm-ups.
+To demonstrate the computational performance of the three incorporated optimization techniques, we devise five methods by combining different techniques and the IP.
+The details of the five methods are outlined in Table \ref{tab: method_comb}, where the $\checkmark$ denotes that the corresponding method uses the corresponding technique and \textit{Validation} refers to validating the proposed graph via Theorem \ref{theorem1}.
+We implement each method $10$ times (i.e., $10$ replicates) to reconstruct the synthetic networks and report their average (reconstruction) running time and their average maximum F1-score in Fig. \ref{fig: F1time}.
+Given that the $95\%$ confidence interval (CI)-based error bars in Fig. \ref{fig: F1time} are small, we are confident about the average values.
+In each run, we propose $3,000$ samples and use the first $2,000$ samples as a warm-up.
+The numerical simulations in Fig. \ref{fig: F1time} have been performed on a Windows 10 laptop with a 1.9 GHz Intel Core i7-8650 U CPU and 16 GB RAM.